mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 We'll leave our storage config at the default values, which are well within the Free Tier limits.
 Any data we write to our instance will be deleted once our demo is over; if we cared about persisting this data, we could click `Add new volume` to reserve an [Amazon Elastic Block Storage (EBS)](https://aws.amazon.com/ebs/) volume and save our data there.
 But let's stick with the root volume for now.

 #### Advanced details
 We'll skip this section for our demo.
-But this is where we can specify configurations like on-demand [spot instances](https://aws.amazon.com/ec2/spot/), shutdown and [hibernate](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Hibernate.html) behavior, whether we want detailed [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) logs, and more.
+But this is where we can specify configurations like using on-demand [spot instances](https://aws.amazon.com/ec2/spot/), shutdown and [hibernate](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Hibernate.html) behavior, whether we want detailed [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) logs, and more.

 ### Connecting to our instance
 Our instance will be available within a few minutes after we hit `Create`.
 On the EC2 home page, we can then click on `Instances` and see something like the image below.